When you’ve lost someone close to you, organising their finances will be the last thing on your mind.

 Deaths are investigated by a procurator fiscal and some cases may undergo a fatal accident enquiry in front of a sheriff.
 The death certificate can be obtained from the registrar at an early stage for all deaths in Scotland as a medical certificate is issued irrespective of the circumstances of death.

-If the person who has died leaves a Will, the person or people named as executor-nominate act as personal representatives of the person who has died and take legal responsibility for carrying out the instructions in the Will, and dealing with the money and property, known as the estate.
+If the person who has died leaves a Will, the person or people named as executors act as personal representatives of the person who has died and take legal responsibility for carrying out the instructions in the Will, and dealing with the money and property, known as the estate.
+In Scotland the personal representatives are known as executor-nominate when there is a Will.

 As executor nominate or dative you may have responsibility for one or more of the following: